HkB115/omh-capstone/README.md

 * `curl -H "Content-Type:application/json" --data '{"username": "testUser", "password": "testUserPassword"}' http://host:8082/users`

-In order to allow remote systems and users to connect to the server, you will have to change the virtual network adaptor.
+In order to allow remote systems and users to connect to the server, you will need to create a macvlan network for docker and connect the authorization and resource servers to it.

 1. Open Virtualbox Manager
 1. Open the settings for the virtual machine the server uses